 Other tips to keep in mind…

 - Never connect your generator with a power cord into an electrical outlet in the house.
-This power will “back feed” into the utility lines running to your house, and in the event of a blackout, this could kill a utility crew called in to restore power to your neighborhood.
+This power will “back feed” into the utility lines running to your house, and in the event of a blackout, this could kill a utility crew member called to restore power to the neighborhood.

-- Only use the proper power cord.
-The power supplied by your portable gas generator is measured in watts.
+- Only use a proper power cord.
+The power provided by your gas generator is measured in watts.
 A power cord is measured in amps.
 If, for whatever reason, you need a replacement power cord, choose one that matches the most powerful outlet on your generator.
 The power cord would need to be heavy-duty, at least 12 gauge, and less than 100 feet.

-- Never refuel a running generator, or even one with a still-hot engine.
-The heat could ignite the gasoline.
+- Never refuel a running generator– or even one with a still-hot engine!
+The heat could ignite the gas.
 Shut it off and let it cool for at least 10 minutes.
 And only refuel in a well-ventilated area.

 - Change the oil during lengthy outages.
 Check your manual for the proper intervals.
 If your generator doesn’t have an hour meter (telling you how long it’s been running), keep a log so you don’t lose track.

 - Conserve your gas!
-If your neighborhood’s power went out, chances are the local gas stations are also in the dark.
+If the neighborhood power went out, chances are local gas stations are also down.
 Only use whatever appliances you need to and, if possible, turn it off overnight.
-A refrigerator can handle no power for 3-4 hours, and your neighbors will love the break, too.
+A refrigerator can handle no power for 3-4 hours.

 When you’re done